GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206692805-8c8342bf-32b0-47d3-937f-44d5652e6547.png)

-With that now complete and all the dependencies downloaded, We now need to create our env.py file, which tells the app what variables to use.
-These variables are usually hidden for security reasons as they contain sensative data that we don't want leaked and can be dangerous if shared publicly they can be vulnerable to attacks.
+With that now complete and all the dependencies downloaded, we now need to create our env.py file, which tells the app what variables to use.
+These variables are usually hidden for security reasons as they contain sensitive data that we don't want leaked and can be dangerous if shared publicly they can be vulnerable to attacks.
 So what we must do is first create the env.py file and immediately add it to our .gitignore file.

 Any variables you declared in your settings.py file must be added to this file.
 (Apart from ["DEVELOPMENT"]) to your config vars when you deploy in Heroku.